msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_11_keys-and-credentials.md

 app developers to store cryptographic keys in a dedicated secure processor as well as the isolated execution environment described above.
 Such a dedicated secure processor is called "StrongBox".
-Requirements C-1-3 through C-1-11 below define the requirements a device must meet to qualify as a StrongBox.
+Requirements C-1-3 through C-1-11 below define the requirements a device MUST meet to qualify as a StrongBox.

 Device implementations that have a dedicated secure processor: